Why do blogs fail? 26 Mistakes most new bloggers don’t want to hear about – learned by someone who has made most of them.

 Content does matter.

-The third step was to evaluate my website content, both pages and posts.
+As part of my review process, I needed to evaluate my website content, both pages and posts.

 I had a site analysis done through Ubersuggest and found that there were many Search Engine Optimization problems as well as problems with the content itself.

 I realized that I would need to rewrite every post and as I had not really thought about my audience correctly, I did not write with that audience in mind.

 Every post needs to have a purpose.
 It needs to provide information that is helpful and I had failed to do this.
 When you write a post always consider how it will help others.

 Poorly performing load times can damage your website.

 Most people will abandon a website quickly if it takes too long to load.
 You need to carefully consider your choice of plugins and regularly check your site with Google Pagespeed insights.

 Search Engine Optimization is about ticking the boxes for the best chance of recognition by the search engines, Google Yahoo and Bing.
 However, if the content does not provide a great user experience it doesn’t matter how many boxes you tick – your post will tank.
 If not immediately, certainly after a number of immediate bounces.